rtibblesbot/kolibri-library/hplife/README.md

 Extract workflow
 ----------------

-### POC (sample channel)
-Use a manual process for pre-processing and putting the data into the desired form that includes the following steps:
-  - unzip the course archive (unzip to directory `course/`)
-  - unip the content archive and rename the containing folder to `content/` and make sure all the activity refs match what appears in `course/`
-  - Manually document paths in the `course_list.json`

-## Production (final HP LIFE channels)

 ### Extract from google drive
 In order to download a local copy of the HP LIFE course data and activity files, you'll need to complete a OAuth workflow to grant access to the GDrive Shared Folder.